Digital Strategy for Small Business — Where to Start

 Summary

 A digital strategy for a small business is not a luxury — it's a necessity.
 In 2026, clients search for services on Google, ask ChatGPT, browse LinkedIn.
-If your business isn't in these places, you're losing clients you don't even know about.
+If your business isn't in these places, you're losing clients you don't even know about — and that's exactly the loss no Google Analytics report will ever show you, because it covers queries that never reached you in the first place.

 You don't need a huge budget.
 You need a plan, priorities, and consistency.